Commission for Equality in Mental Health

 At Centre for Mental Health, we're committed to working tirelessly until equality for mental health is a reality.
 We know that the chances of any of us having poor mental health are closely associated with a range of social, economic, ethnic and health inequalities in our lives.
 And the support offered for mental health difficulties and the outcomes associated with it are too often unequal.

 With the generous support of the Elliott Simmons Charitable Trust, Centre for Mental Health has established a commission to investigate inequalities in mental health.
-The commission will seek evidence about a range of inequalities in mental health, and produce a series of briefings exploring specific inequalities, what is known about their causes and how they might be reduced or eradicated.
+The commission is seeking evidence about a range of inequalities in mental health, and producing a series of briefings exploring specific inequalities, what is known about their causes and how they might be reduced or eradicated.

 Briefing 1: Determinants of mental health